Hello and welcome back!

 Previously, we converted a Tensorflow FashionMNIST classification model from a 32-bit floating-point one into a quantized TFLite model for inferencing on EdgeAI processors.
 Also, we verified the model’s functionality, using a TFLite runtime interpreter.
 Now, we want to run our TFlite model on specialised machine learning hardware used, typically, to accelerate feed-forward Deep Neural Networks (DNNs).

-This article specifically discusses the hardware delegate.
-In the first section, a brief interval from the basic classification series, I explain the role of the TensorFlow Lite hardware delegate.
+This article, a brief interval in the basic classification series, specifically discusses the hardware delegate.
+In the first section I explain the role of the TensorFlow Lite hardware delegate.
 Then, I discuss the hardware compilation workflow for Coral EdgeTPU and TI’s TDA4VM DSP centric processors.
 Finally, I narrow the discussion down to compiling the TFLite Model, developed previously, to target Google’s Coral EdgeTPU.
 (N.B I’m still waiting for some pointers on compiling TFlite models for the Jacinto EVM and SK-TDA4VM Starter Kit.
 Once the method is fully understood, an upcoming article will walk through the compilation technique used for TDA4VM accelerators, too).

 The TensorFlow Lite Hardware Delegate